StevenMMortimer/salesforcer/README.md

 -   OAuth 2.0 and Basic authentication methods (`sf_auth()`)
 -   CRUD (Create, Retrieve, Update, Delete) methods for records using the REST and Bulk APIs
 -   Query records via REST and Bulk APIs (`sf_query()`)
--   Retrieve and modify metadata (Custom Objects, Fields, etc.) using the Metadata API using:
+-   Retrieve and modify metadata (Custom Objects, Fields, etc.) using the Metadata API with:
     -   `sf_describe_objects()`, `sf_create_metadata()`, `sf_update_metadata()`
 -   Utilize backwards compatible functions for the **RForcecom** package, such as:
     -   `rforcecom.login()`, `rforcecom.query()`, `rforcecom.create()`, `rforcecom.update()`